jrforrest/coding-challenge/README.md

 ## What we are looking for

-* Ability to set up an MVC applicatoin.
+* Ability to set up an MVC applicatoin (Strongly Recommend Rails).
 * Ability to set up a Relational Database
 * Understanding of the HTTP protocol and how it works with Rails' "RESTful" conventions
 * Understanding the basics of CRUD